Fritzi Haberlandt

+Fritzi Haberlandt (born 6 June 1975) is a German actress.

+Career

-Fritzi Haberlandt (born 6 June 1975, in East Berlin) is a German actress.
-She studied theatre at the Ernst Busch Academy of Dramatic Arts.
-Early in her career, she played the role of Lucile Duplessis in Danton's Death, with the Berliner Ensemble, in a production directed by Robert Wilson.
+Haberlandt studied theatre at the Ernst Busch Academy of Dramatic Arts, alongside Lars Eidinger, Nina Hoss, Devid Striesow and Mark Waschke.

+Early in her career, Haberlandt played the role of Lucile Duplessis in Danton's Death, with the Berliner Ensemble, in a production directed by Robert Wilson.
 She has appeared in such films as Learning to Lie, The Moon and Other Lovers, Cold Is the Breath of Evening, and Summer Window.

 Haberlandt is a member of the Thalia Theater in Hamburg.